Marietta, Ohio: Settlement

 After the war, the newly formed United States had little cash but plenty of land.
 Eager to develop additional lands, the new government decided to pay veterans of the Revolution with warrants for land in the Northwest Territory, which was organized under federal authority in 1787 by the Northwest Ordinance.
 Competing states had agreed to end their claims to the lands; Pennsylvania and Virginia received some lands in a settlement.
 Arthur St. Clair was appointed by the president as governor of the new territory.
 He was inaugurated on a site now marked by the Start Westward Memorial.

 The Ohio Company of Associates had supported provisions in the ordinance to allow veterans to use their warrants to purchase the land.
 They bought 1.5 million acres (6,100 km2) of land from Congress.
 On April 7, 1788, 48 men of the Ohio Company of Associates, led by General Putnam, arrived at the confluence of the Muskingum and Ohio rivers.
 The site was on the east side of the Muskingum River, across from Fort Harmar, a military outpost built three years prior.

 Bringing with them the first government sanctioned by the US for this area, they established the first permanent United States settlement in the Northwest Territory.
 (Older European settlements in the Northwest Territory region include Sault Ste.
 Marie, Michigan, 1668; Cahokia, Illinois, 1696, Detroit, 1701; Kaskaskia, Illinois, 1703, Ouiatenon, Indiana, 1717, Prairie du Rocher, Illinois, 1720; Vincennes, Indiana, 1732, Clarksville, Indiana, 1783, Martin's Ferry, Ohio, 1785, Fort Finney/Jeffersonville, Indiana, 1786, most settled by ethnic French colonists from Canada.)
 The Americans named Marietta in honor of Marie Antoinette, the Queen of France, who had aided the colonies in their battle for independence from Great Britain.

-The Indigenous peoples were unhappy to see white settlers moving into their territory.
-The latter immediately started construction of two forts: Campus Martius, whose former site is now occupied by the museum of the same name, and Picketed Point Stockade, at the confluence of the Muskingum and Ohio rivers.
+The settlers immediately started construction of two forts: Campus Martius, whose former site is now occupied by the museum of the same name, and Picketed Point Stockade, at the confluence of the Muskingum and Ohio rivers.
 At the same time, the settlers started developing their community, platted according to plans they had made in Boston.